-The federal Gramm-Leach-Bliley Act (GLB) requires financial institutions, including insurance companies, to send you an annual notice about how they collect information about you and how the company shares your data inside and outside the company's corporate structure.
-(For more on GLB and the required annual privacy notices, see PRC Fact Sheet series 24, www.privacyrights.org/financial.htm.)
+The federal Gramm-Leach-Bliley Act (GLB) requires financial institutions, including insurance companies, to send you a privacy notice about how they collect information about you and how the company shares your data inside and outside the company's corporate structure.

 Since the insurance industry is regulated by the states, the content of an insurer's privacy notice is mandated by your state's insurance commissioner.
-The web site of the National Association of Insurance Commissioners provides contact information for your state's insurance commissioner, www.naic.org/state_web_map.htm.
-To our knowledge, no state requires insurance companies to disclose the sharing of information with the CLUE database in the annual GLB privacy notice.
-However, your state's insurance laws may require a separate notice when claims information is provided to a national database.
+The National Association of Insurance Commissioners provides contact information for your state's insurance commissioner.

 In California, any insurer who issues an insurance policy that covers residential property, which reports claims history or loss experience to a database such as CLUE must provide the insured with a disclosure.
 CA Insurance Code Section 791.28.

 Yes.
 When it comes to your CLUE report, you have the same rights as you have for your credit report.
-In a nutshell, you have the right to access your report and to dispute inaccurate or incomplete information.
+You have the right to access your report and to dispute inaccurate or incomplete information.
 You are also entitled to notice about an adverse decision based on information in the report.
-For more on your rights, see Part 5 of this guide.

 Do any other laws cover CLUE reports?